Help Others and Learn Spanish: 5 Places to Volunteer in Latin America

 Hands down, the best way to learn a language is through cultural immersion.
 It’s the method we all use for acquiring native language—and it works.

 For many, though, cultural immersion isn’t possible—mostly due to financial constraints.
 In most of the cases we’ll look at today, the cost of learning is offset by the volunteerism aspect, so it really is something to consider.
+Another way to access immersion is by using a program that specializes in it, like FluentU.
+Bring the immersion to you with FluentU’s vast library of videos that are paired with learning tools.

 Where to Volunteer and How to Prepare